Romulus (comics): Fictional character biography

 However, thanks to Sabretooth's blackmailing life of Dagger, Romulus gets free from his prison.
 After a losing fight against Romulus, a mysterious woman with long red hair appears and tells Wolverine that the answers that he seeks are at the Weapon X facility.
 Following his fight with the Sabretooth clones, the mysterious woman appears to Wolverine again.
 She calls herself Remus and informs him that Romulus is her twin brother.
-She aids Wolverine in his struggle against Romulus and Sabretooth all while providing Wolverine with information about Romulus.
-She reveals to Wolverine that Romulus' claim about certain mutants evolving from canines rather than apes (referring to the Lupine) is untrue which Wolverine had long since guessed.
-She further reveals that the whole "Lupine Sapiens" story was an elaborate hoax by her brother intended to be a ruse for his real goal of creating a master race of natural mutants artificially enhanced by a new type of adamantium created using vibranium illegally mined from Wakanda, using Wolverine as a template.
+Remus reveals to Wolverine that the Lupines were an elaborate hoax by Romulus to hide his real goal of creating a master race of mutants artificially enhanced by adamantium.

-After tracking Romulus to his stronghold somewhere in Italy, Wolverine brutally attacks and incapacitates Sabretooth before confronting Romulus.
-Wolverine finds Romulus immersed within a tank similar to the one Wolverine was held in during the days of the Weapon X Program.
-Wolverine breaks open the tank and mutilates Romulus' face, revealing that the bones beneath have been bonded with adamantium.
+After tracking Romulus to his stronghold in Italy, Wolverine brutally attacks and incapacitates Sabretooth before confronting Romulus.
+Wolverine finds Romulus immersed within a tank similar to the one Wolverine was held in during the days of the Weapon X program.
+Wolverine breaks open the tank and mutilates Romulus' face, revealing that his bones have been bonded with adamantium.
 As Romulus heals, Wolverine asks what the purpose is of becoming an imitation of him.
 Romulus declares that he is not as he once was, as he has "taken the best from both Wolverine and Sabretooth".
-He reveals that he now has four adamantium claws from both his hands in exactly the same configuration he used on the gauntlets he wore.
 Romulus and Wolverine resume their battle with Wolverine ultimately proving victorious, resulting in Romulus being remanded to the Raft.

+Romulus escapes from the Raft and joins forces with a mass of sentient adamantine to destroy all traces of adamantium throughout the world.
+Believing that killing Wolverine will make himself a worthy champion for the Adamantine, Romulus has the metal possess and transform Cyber, Lady Deathstrike, Constrictor and Donald Pierce.
+However, the Adamantine rejects Romulus and possesses Hercules, who kills Romulus.